 Thank you Sachi for sharing your story.

-st completed at United Nations in New York, where I spent a week, being part of different N
+This event was also an opportunity to report the NPT Review Conference ju st completed at United Nations in New York, where I spent a week, being part of different N

 GO events and helping as translator for Hibakusha (a-bomb survivor) delegates from Japan.
 I gave an overview of the current situation surrounding the nuclear disarmament issue, including some positive developments for the past year, such as Obama's Prague Speech, the UN Security Council Resolution 1887, newly released Nuclear Posture Review, and a renewed START commitment by Obama and Medvedev.
 I reported the outcome of the NPT Review Conference, which had shortcomings but did achieve a final document, which included a plan for a conference to be held in 2012 for establishment of a Middle-East nuclear-free zone.